 Size and Growth

-Under ideal climatic conditions, donkey ear plants grow rapidly, from 12″ to 18″ inches tall and wide.
+Under ideal climatic conditions or hot summers, donkey ears succulent grow rapidly, from 12″ to 18″ inches tall and wide.

-At maturity, they form large lance-shaped leaves, from 1’ to 1.6’ feet long.
+At maturity, they form large lance-shaped or ear-like leaves, from 1’ to 1.6’ feet long.

 These bronze-green leaves boast epicuticular wax – a waxy white covering – which makes the plant appear gray-green with maroon-brown blotches.